mantoni/eslint_d.js/README.md

 ## "But eslint is pretty fast already, right?"

-Yes, it's actually super fast.
+Yes, it's really fast.
 But the node.js startup time and loading all the required modules slows down linting times for a single file to ~700 milliseconds. `eslint_d` reduces this overhead by running a server in the background.
 It brings the linting time down to ~160 milliseconds.
 If you want